 The Board and its sub-committees are shown in the diagram above.
+The Board closely monitors developments in corporate governance and assesses how these can be applied to AMIL.
+The Company's governance arrangements continue to be reviewed in line with developments in best practice.
+The Board believes the existing structure is appropriate for the size and complexity of AMIL.
 The Company follows the "Three Lines of Defence" model of corporate governance.
 In summary, the key differences between the lines of defence are as follows: